bachns/smallsh/README.md

 6. Support input and output redirection
 7. Support running commands in foreground and background processes
 8. Implement custom handlers for 2 signals, **SIGINT** and **SIGTSTP**

+# contact
+If you want to change or upgrade this project, you can contact me by email bachns.dev@gmail.com